EDGE-tronics/Chess-Robot/README.md

 ## To do

-- Change  the gripper aperture acording to the chess piecce type
+- Change  the gripper aperture acording to the chess piece type
 - Allow re-taking pictures in the case of board obstruction

 ## Limitations